 However, aspiration can cause:

-Chemical pneumonitis: chemical irritation of the lungs, which may progress to acute respiratory distress syndrome and / or bacterial infection.
+Chemical pneumonitis: chemical irritation of the lungs, which may progress to acute respiratory distress syndrome and bacterial infection.

-Acute aspiration of gastric contents into the lungs can produce an extremely serious and sometimes fatal disease.
+Acute aspiration of gastric contents into the lungs can produce severe and sometimes fatal diseases.
 This has been called Mendelson syndrome and can be particularly complicated during pregnancy in women.

-Obstruction: large volumes of aspirated material can cause obstruction of the respiratory tract.
+Obstruction: large volumes of aspirated material can obstruct the respiratory tract.

 Pneumonia due to persistent aspiration is often due to anaerobic bacteria and may progress to pulmonary abscesses or even bronchiectasis.

 The usual site for aspiration pneumonia is the apical and posterior segment of the lower lobe of the right lung.
-If the patient is in the supine position, the aspirated material can also enter the posterior segment of the upper lobes.
+If the patient is supine, the aspirated material can also enter the rear part of the upper lobes.

 It is a common disease.
-A study of elderly patients involved aspiration pneumonia in 10% or cases of acquired pneumonia in the community studied.
+A study of elderly patients involved aspiration pneumonia in 10% of acquired pneumonia cases in the community studied.